 Book editions

-Fall 2017 - 11 chapters covering the basics of Kafka, producers, consumers, administration and stream processing.
+Fall 2017: 11 chapters covering Kafka fundamentals, producers, consumers, administration, and stream processing.

 Topics and partitions